How to create an app icon: Insights and best practices

 3. Create your audience groups

-Next, you will need to create two audience groups that show the same behavior.
+Next, you must create two audience groups that show the same behavior.
 This is essential to proving your hypothesis, eliminating behavioral variables that could lead you to make a false conclusion.
-For instance, testing users in Japan and users in Brazil or users over 40 and users under 20 will likely lead to different results The closer these groups resemble each other, the more confidence you can have in the results of your A/B test.
+For instance, testing users in Japan and users in Brazil or users over 40 and users under 20 will likely lead to different results.
+The closer these groups resemble each other, the more confidence you can have in the results of your A/B test.

 4. Run your A/B test campaigns